ElinaBoman/rootme/README.md

 The user can store products in a wishlist by clicking the "Add to wish" button in the products view.
 In the wishlist view the user can see their added wishes and remove them from the wishlist.
 - Contact

 The user can send messages to the company from the Q&A view.
-The user will then recieve a confirmation email that the form has been submitted.
+The user will then receive a confirmation email that the form has been submitted.
 The message will be saved into the admin panel.

 - Product

 This module was a part of Code Institute walkthrough project, but I have altered it to suit this project and added fields to make it custom made.